 This super easy sesame seed milk recipe contains two ingredients only: sesame seeds and water.
-Using sesame seeds to make this homemade sesame seed milk results in a beautifully creamy milk to use in soups, smoothies, with oatmeal or granola.
+Using sesame seeds to make this homemade sesame seed milk results in a beautifully creamy milk to use in soups, smoothies, or with oatmeal and granola.

-Sesame seeds are also an inexpensive yet highly nutritious seed used to make vegan nut milk.
+Sesame seeds are also inexpensive yet highly nutrient-rich seeds used to make vegan nut milk.
 I bought a big bag of sesame seeds from the local health food store, where they were a fraction of the price of almonds and cashews.

 The sesame milk recipe does have a bit of a bitter taste but is also perfectly creamy, and when combined with other foods such as smoothies, I can’t notice it.

 You can substitute many kinds of nut milk in recipes and use sesame milk instead.
 Sesame seed milk has a beautifully creamy texture that I love.
 I have used sesame milk to substitute traditional almond milk in my smoothies, chia puddings, homemade oatmeal, and this sweet potato soup.

 How to make sesame seed milk

 It is so easy to make this iron-rich sesame seed milk.
 All you need is white sesame seeds, water, a nut milk bag, and a high-speed blender.